datacenter/aci-monitoring-stack/README.md

 Loki is deployed with the [Simple Scalable](https://grafana.com/docs/loki/latest/get-started/deployment-modes/#simple-scalable) Profile and is composed of a `backend`, `read` and `write` deployment with a replica of 3.

-For the `backend` and `write` volumes it is required to allocation persistent volumes and each deployment will have a dedicated PVC resulting in a total of 6 PVC:
+The `backend` and `write` deployments requires persistent volumes.
+This chart is pre-configured to allocate 2Gi Volumes for each deployment (a total of 6 PVC will be created):
 - `3 x data-loki-backend-X`
 - `3 x data-loki-write-X`

-The default configuration will deploy `2Gi` volumes but this can be easily changed if required check the `loki` section in the [Values](values.yaml) file. if needed.
+The PVC Size can be easily changed if required.
+Check the `loki` section in the [Values](charts/aci-monitoring-stack/values.yaml) file.

-Loki also requires an `Object Store` and the chart is pre-configured to deploy [minio](https://min.io/).*Note:* Currently [Loki Chart](https://github.com/grafana/loki/tree/main/production/helm/loki) is deploying a very old version of `Minio` and there is a [PR open](https://github.com/grafana/loki/pull/11409) to address this already.
+Loki also requires an `Object Store`.
+This chart is pre-configured to deploy [minio](https://min.io/). *Note:* Currently [Loki Chart](https://github.com/grafana/loki/tree/main/production/helm/loki) is deploying a very old version of `Minio` and there is a [PR open](https://github.com/grafana/loki/pull/11409) to address this already.

 Assuming the default parameters are acceptable the only required config for loki is to set the `rulerConfig.external_url` to point to the Grafana `ingress` URL

 ```yaml
 loki:
   loki:
     rulerConfig: